Ghini/ghini.desktop/doc/use_cases-jbq.rst

          sp”, was found in “Invernadero 1”, while the database says it is in “ICAlm3”.

          All we do is find the Plant in the database and update its information.
-We do not chang anything in the initial Accession information, just the current Plant information.
+We do not change anything in the initial Accession information, just the current Plant information.

          We type the accession code in the search entry field, with quotes, hit